 Sign-in and sign-out will look and feel a little different this year.
 We will be asking you to take your child’s temperature the morning of class and to keep your student(s) home if they have signs or symptoms of COVID-19 including, but not limited to a temperature over 100.4F, shortness of breath, and a dry cough.
 See the CDC for the full list of symptoms as these are regularly updated.
 Teachers will also be conducting health screenings when students arrive to class.

-Not Sure if you Should Send Your Child to School?
+Not Sure if you Should Send Your Child to Nature School?

 Contact our office (360-461-7169) or your lead teacher to discuss.